CanDIG/federated-learning/README.md

 ### Analyzing Data

-We have examples in our `examples/` directory.
+We have examples in our `experiments/` directory.
 Please see each example's directory for detailed reproduction instructions.
+Older experiments may need tweaking of the configuration to work properly, if you want to run them live instead of reading through the old experimental results in the Jupyter notebook.

 ## Development

 To run more existing services alongside Katsu, add the services to the `docker-compose.yaml` file and add their default configuration variables to `.default.env`.